 Find a Broker

-Tesla's automotive sales revenue consists of revenue streams from multiple segments, including new vehicle deliveries, the use of Superchargers, and the sale of regulatory credits.
+The automotive segment contributes about 80% of revenue and almost 100% of gross profit.
+Revenue from the automotive segment comes from multiple streams, including new vehicle deliveries, the use of Superchargers, and the sale of regulatory credits.

 Tesla posted its first annual profit in its 2020 fiscal year (FY), which ended December 31, 2020.
 It was a significant milestone for the electric vehicle maker after reporting a loss in each of the last five years.

-In the last 6 years, sales in the automotive segment sales have been explosive, reaching as much as $26 billion on an annualized basis in Q4 2020.
+In the last six years, sales in the automotive segment have been explosive, reaching as much as $26 billion on an annualized basis in Q4 2020.
 The segment posted a gross profit of $6.6 billion in FY 2020, up 70.5% compared to the previous year.
 Revenue rose 28.2% to $29.5 billion.

+While there has been an increase in revenue from the energy storage segment, this still pales in comparison to the revenues being generated by the automotive sector.
 The energy generation and storage segment posted a gross profit of $18 million in FY 2020, down 90.5% compared to the previous year.
-Revenue for the segment rose 30.2% to $2.0 billion
+On the other hand, revenue for the segment rose 30.2% to $2.0 billion in the 2020 FY.

 History of Tesla